rism-digital/muscat-guidelines/default/en/cat_special_formats.md

 **Contrafacta** are vocal pieces in which the text is changed without significant change to the music, such as retexting a secular work with sacred text, or the other way around.
 The derivation is almost mechanical; there is little creativity on the part of the arranger, but there is a significant change in the musical purpose (such as from a theatrical context to a religious one).

-Please note that RISM considers contrafacta to be separate from parody and parody masses, which typically involve a more significant transformation of the musical material.
+Note that RISM considers contrafacta to be separate from parody and parody masses, which typically involve a more significant transformation of the musical material.

 Take note of the following fields when cataloging contrafacta.
 RISM ID no. 300234487, a sacred contrafactum of an aria from Josef Mysliveček's opera Il Bellerofonte, will be used as an example.